Ezequiel92/julia_apps/README.md

     <a href="https://julialang.org"><img src="https://img.shields.io/badge/-Julia-9558B2?style=for-the-badge&logo=julia&logoColor=white"></a>
 </p>

+> [!CAUTION]
+> This code is written for my personal use and purely as an exercise, thus it may break at any moment.
+Use it at your own risk.

 Collection of single-file apps written in Julia, as a learning exercise.

 - Each folder has a .jl file which is a self-contained script and can be run as is.